 The goal of the high school transition services is to help students with disabilities achieve the maximum independence possible.
 Classes emphasize the acquisition of functional academics and skills necessary for independent living.
-There are classes designed to teach necessary job skills, social skills and daily living skills.
-When appropriate, students are mainstreamed into general education and resource classes.
+Classes designed to teach necessary job skills, social skills and daily living skills.

-The staff works to develop comprehensive work experience placements for each student.
+Staff works to develop comprehensive work experience placements for each student.
 The work experience placements vary depending on the skills, maturity and age of the student.
 Eligible students are referred to the Department of Vocational Rehabilitation.
 The common goal for students is to transition into a job, further vocational training, or into state supported pre-vocational training and eventual employment.